raspberrypilearning/c3-wolfram-facial-recognition/en/step_5.md

 {Text[Style[Dynamic[probabilities], 14]]}}], FrameStyle -> Thick]
 ```

-If you are importing a file (not avaliable in the browser version of Wolfram):
+If you are importing a file:

 ```
 Framed[Grid[{